Crochet: Yarn bombing

 In recent years, a practice called yarn bombing, or the use of knitted or crocheted cloth to modify and beautify one's (usually outdoor) surroundings, emerged in the US and spread worldwide.
 Yarn bombers sometimes target existing pieces of graffiti for beautification.
 In 2010, an entity dubbed "the Midnight Knitter" hit West Cape May.
 Residents awoke to find knit cozies hugging tree branches and sign poles.
 In September 2015, Grace Brett was named "The World's Oldest Yarn Bomber".
 She is part of a group of yarn graffiti-artists called the Souter Stormers, who beautify their local town in Scotland.
+In 2006, protesters in Denmark, the United Kingdom and the United States yarnbombed a World War II combat tank with four thousand pink knitted squares.

 Mathematics and hyperbolic crochet

 Crochet has been used to illustrate shapes in hyperbolic space that are difficult to reproduce using other media or are difficult to understand when viewed two-dimensionally.
 Mathematician Daina Taimiņa first used crochet in 1997 to create strong, durable models of hyperbolic space after finding paper models were delicate and hard to create.
-These models enable one to turn, fold, and otherwise manipulate space to more fully grasp ideas such as how a line can appear curved in hyperbolic space yet actually be straight.
+These models enable one to turn, fold, and otherwise manipulate space to more fully grasp certain ideas, such as how a straight line can appear curved in hyperbolic space.
 Her work received an exhibition by the Institute For Figuring.